Summer School in Lyon

 The regular modules are open to cancer registry staff, health workers, health-related professionals and post-graduate students interested in initiating or pursuing work on cancer epidemiology, canecr control activities and related disciplines.
 Priority is given to applicants from countries in greatest need of developing human resources in this areas.

 All participants must be fluent in English, the working language of the course.

 Participants may take one or two modules and may return in different years to take different modules.

 Please note that this is an intensive course with homework assignments during the Modules and also prior to the Modules.
 The daily schedule is 09:00 to 18:00.
 Training material along with pre-course recommended reading and assignments will be shared and communicated to participants through a dedicated space on the IARC learning platform.
 A good internet connection is required to access the learning space before the Summer School starts.

 Prior to the start of Module 2 participants may wish to familiarize themselves with the course text book, Cancer Epidemiology: Principles and Methods, edited by I. Dos Santos Silva, available in pdf format at http://www.iarc.fr/en/publications/pdfs-online/epi/cancerepi/index.php

 We do not insist that participants have qualifications in statistics, but some experience would be beneficial to take full advantage of the course.
 Experience with STATA software would also be useful.

 Participants are responsible for the cost of travel and accommodation.
 Financial support for travel and accommodation is available for a limited number of participants from low- and medium-resource countries.
-Selected participants from low-resource countries may be offered travel and living expenses, whereas those from medium-resource countries may be offered living expenses only, and would have to find other financial support for their travel.
+Selected participants from low-resource countries would be offered travel and living expenses whereas those from medium-resources countries would be offered living expenses only and would have to find other financial support for their travel.